robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0550/README.md

 ## Overview

 One control for speed
+one bool for Bananas - just kinda freq climbs

 Notes are played on three pins with each pin updating in a round robin fashion.

 AND/OR/XOR them or or just sum them using resistors